Elwafi-Elmehdi/mehdi4j/src/content/post/deploy-mariadb-server.md

 >
 > ~ MariaDB Website

-MariaDB Server is a great RDBM for running production & Dev/Test OLTP workloads like , CRM, E-Commerce, ERP Systems, in this guide we are installing MariaDB on a Linux server.
+MariaDB Server is a great RDBMS for running production & Dev/Test OLTP workloads like , CRM, E-Commerce, ERP Systems, in this guide we are installing MariaDB on a Linux server.

 In this Guide I have prepared a VM with specs below, Depending on your environment and your application data access pattern replace these resources to meet your application demand.